-Office Hours: We are available at all hours while in Oxford--just call our room Office Location: RH 317G (and Dr. Elam's office is right next to mine) Best time to contact me: By appointment
+Office Hours: We are available at all hours while in Oxford--just call our room Office Location: Dr. Brown: COM 216, Dr. Elam: RH317E Best time to contact me: By appointment

 This class should prove to be an amazing academic and cultural experience.
 We will do all we can to challenge you academically and spiritually.
 Welcome to the city and intellectual world of C. S. Lewis.